 This should be set to "true" when using Flux.

 The sun.net.client.defaultConnectTimeout, sun.net.client.defaultReadTimeout, and sun.rmi.transport.tcp.readTimeout indicate how long the JVM should wait before timing out attempted network connections.
-These settings are primarily used when engines are communicating with one another in a cluster, and indicate how long an engine should wait to connect to another engine over the network before falling back and using to the database.
+These settings are primarily used when engines are communicating with one another in a cluster, and indicate how long an engine should wait to connect to another engine over the network before falling back and using the database.

 These values are specified in milliseconds like:

 We recommend setting all of these values to 120000 (two minutes).

 Derby Database Settings